 We also have wheelchair access.

 The house has a full-time coordinator who can be contacted during normal working hours, should you wish to take advantage of the facilities.
-There are many active groups who use the house as a location for their activities, these include a Mah Jong group, art classes, a quilting group, Creative Writing, Rumiklub and many others.
+There are many active groups who use the house as a location for their activities, these include a Mah Jong group, art classes, a quilting group, Creative Writing, yoga, pilates and Feldenkrais groups and many others.

 The Titirangi Community House along with the Green Bay Community House, Auckland Council, Eco Matters and other like minded local people from Titirangi and Green Bay, have set up a community orchard in Green Bay called La Rosa Community Orchid.
 The aim is to promote our communities and individuals to work together, and to live sustainably, which in turn will create better social, economic, cultural and environmental outcomes for us, our children and our grandchildren.

-It is all about creating genuine community partnerships, and nurturing community development and place based initiatives while working alongside each other.
-It is a wonderful collaborative community project which will help neighbourhoods to become more self suffcient.
+It is all about creating genuine community partnerships, and nurturing community development and place-based initiatives while working alongside each other.
+It is a wonderful collaborative community project which will help neighbourhoods to become more self-sufficient.